-A specific process is in place to define the scope of consolidation, with reference to the possible existence of complex corporate structures, special purpose vehicles, holding companies.
+·A specific process is in place to define the scope of consolidation, taking into account, inter alia, the possible existence of complex corporate structures or special purpose vehicles:

 The Finance Department operates a management and updating process to identify those companies which should be included in the scope of consolidation.
-This process is detailed in the Period-End Procedures for Consolidated Financial Statements and Annual Accounts.
+This process is detailed in the "Period-End Procedures for Consolidated Financial Statements and Annual Accounts".

-In compliance with article 7 of the Rules and Regulations of the Organisation and Functioning of the Audit and Compliance Committee, the Committee's duties and competencies include "Overseeing the preparation and presentation of financial information on the company and the Group, checking compliance with regulatory requirements, the due definition of the scope of consolidation and the correct application of accounting principles".
+In compliance with article 7 of the Regulations of the Audit and Compliance Committee, the Committee's duties and competencies include "Overseeing the preparation and presentation of financial information on the company and the Group, checking compliance with regulatory requirements, the due definition of the scope of consolidation and the correct application of accounting principles".

-In determining the companies covered by the ICFR scope, the Group considers those in which it has a direct 100% shareholding, and so for all other consolidated companies, the Group includes controls to ensure consistency, validity and reliability of the financial information provided for inclusion in the consolidated financial statements.
+In determining the companies covered by the ICFR scope, the Group considers those in which it has direct or indirect control, and so for all other consolidated companies, the Group includes controls to ensure consistency, validity and reliability of the financial information provided for inclusion in the consolidated financial statements.

-The process addresses other types of risk (operational, technological, financial, legal, reputational, environmental, etc.) insofar as they may affect the financial statements.
+The process addresses other types of risk (operational, technological, financial, legal, fiscal, reputational, environmental, etc.) insofar as they may affect the financial statements:

 The process of identifying risks associated with achieving the financial reporting objectives takes into account the possible effects derived from the materialisation of other types of risks contained in the risk control and management model described in section e) of this document.
-These effects would arise, as the case may be, through strategic and business risks, operational and technological risks, credit and counterparty risks, financial and fiscal risks, criminal liability risks, reputational risks and compliance and model risks.
+These effects would arise, as the case may be, through strategic and business risks, operational and technological risks, fianancial and fiscal risks, credit and counterparty risks, criminal liability risks, reputational risks and compliance and model risks.

-Finally, which of the company's governing bodies is responsible for overseeing the process.
+· Which of the company's governing body oversees the process:

 The Audit and Compliance Committee is responsible for overseeing the preparation and presentation of financial information on the company, and to present recommendations or proposals to the Board of Directors to safeguard the integrity of such financial information.
-It also sees to the proper operation of the company's, and its Group's, internal control, internal audit function, if applicable, and risk management systems, including risks related to the treatment of financial information, according to article 44 of the Consolidated Articles of Association and article 7 of the Regulations of the Audit and Compliance Committee.
+It also sees to the proper operation of the company's, and its Group's, internal control, internal audit function, if applicable, and risk management systems, including risks related to the treatment of financial information, according to article 44 of the Consolidated Articles of Association and article 7 of the Regulations of the Audit and Compliance Committee of Enagás S.A. and Subsidiaries.

-F.3 Control activities
+F.3.
+Control activities.

-Indicate the existence of at least the following components, and specify their main characteristics
+Indicate the existence of at least the following components, and specify their main characteristics:

-F.3.1 Procedures for reviewing and authorising the financial information and description of ICFR to be disclosed to the markets, stating who is responsible in each case and documentation and flow charts of activities and controls (including those addressing the risk of fraud) for each type of transaction that may materially affect the financial statements, including procedures for the closing of accounts and for the separate review of critical judgements, estimates, evaluations and projections.
+F.3.1 Procedures for reviewing and authorising the financial information and description of ICFR to be disclosed to the markets, stating who is responsible in each case and documentation and flow charts of activities and controls (including those addressing the risk of fraud) for each type of transaction that may materially affect the financial statements, including procedures for the closing of accounts and for the separate review of critical judgements, estimates, valuations and projections.